nrouxelin/nrouxelin.github.io/_pages/about.md

 social: true
 ---

-I am currently a PhD student in Applied Mathematics in the [Makutu team](https://team.inria.fr/magique3d/fr/) at [Inria Bordeaux--Sud-Ouest](https://www.inria.fr/fr/centre-inria-bordeaux-sud-ouest) and [University of Pau](https://www.univ-pau.fr) in France.
+I am currently a Postdoctoral researcher in Applied Mathematics at [INSA de Rouen](https://www.insa-rouen.fr) in France.
+I am working on numerical methods for Hamilton-Jacobi equations in stratified domains.

-I am focusing on mathematical modelling and devising new numerical methods for computational helioseismology.
+Before coming to Rouen, I was a PhD student in Applied Mathematics in the [Makutu team](https://team.inria.fr/magique3d/fr/) at [Inria Bordeaux--Sud-Ouest](https://www.inria.fr/fr/centre-inria-bordeaux-sud-ouest) and [University of Pau](https://www.univ-pau.fr) in France, where I was focusing on mathematical modelling and devising new numerical methods for computational helioseismology.

 <hr/>
 <div class="news" markdown="1">